-The tenant will be served by a Constable with paperwork that will inform the details of the schedule of the eviction hearing.
+The tenant will be served by a Constable with the eviction lawsuit paperwork that will inform the details of the schedule of the eviction hearing.
 Consequently, if a tenant fails to receive the eviction petition 2-3 times then it will simply be mailed or posted on the premises.

-A tenant is given 5 days to move out of the rental property when he loses the eviction case.
+A tenant is given 5 days to move out of the property when he loses the eviction case.
 This includes the weekend and if it falls on a holiday, the deadline for eviction is moved to the following day.
 On the 5th day, the tenant can file for an appeal in a County Court.

 A 30 to 90-day period can be granted by the court, extending a tenant’s stay.
 The tenant has 3 court appeal options: a Surety Bond, a Pauper’s Affidavit or an Inability to Pay Appeal.
 The last one, in particular, being a Cash Appeal and Bond.

 At the eviction hearing, any evidence must be presented in front of witnesses.
 It should be noted that you must have an attorney present.
 Otherwise, you may choose to represent yourself in court.

 Writ of Possession in Texas

 If the landlord wins and after the mandatory 5-day appeal period is over, and the tenant still refuses to leave you rental property, you can opt to file for a Writ of Possession.
 Afterwards, the Constable will assist you in gaining back possession of your property using the writ of possession.

 At this point in the eviction process, the Constable will serve the tenant a 24-hour Notice to Vacate the premises.
 The period of eviction in Texas is only a minimum of three weeks or 20-23 days.